 Get the facts about COVID-19 vaccines: five rumors debunked

-Recently the FDA approved COVID-19 vaccines from Pfizer-BioNTech and Moderna.
-Since then, you may have heard rumors about their safety and effectiveness on social media or from people you know.
+When the FDA approved COVID-19 vaccines from Pfizer-BioNTech and Moderna, a lot of rumors began to circulate online.
+You may have heard some misinformation about the vaccines’ safety and effectiveness on social media or from people you know.

 To help you separate fact from fiction, Blue Cross and Blue Shield of North Carolina Medical Directors are breaking down some of the most common myths.